liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/01-setting-up-the-guestbook-portlet.markdown

 ## Installing the JDK [](id=installing-the-jdk)

-To run @product-ver@ and develop Android apps, you must have JDK 8 installed.
+To get started, you must have JDK 8 installed.
-This JDK is required on all operating systems.
 You can download and install the Java SE JDK from the
 [Java downloads page](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 This page also has links to the JDK installation instructions.